Sunbro26/Web-Assgn3-Final/README.md

 Steps we followed to run this:
 - Composer is already installed in the folder
 - XAMPP needs to have Apache server and mySQL running
+- Run "composer install"
-- Just run php artisan migrate
+- Then run "php artisan migrate"
-- Then run php artisan serve
+- Then run "php artisan serve"